DarthBenro008/app-brickie/README.md

 <br>

 #### **Optional Settings :**
-You can rename the app file name , by default its set to app-debug.apk , but to change that , add an input of packagename: "< YOUR APP NAME >"
+You can rename the app file name, by default its set to app-debug.apk, but to change that, add an input of packagename: "< YOUR APP NAME >"

 Eg:
 ```yaml
 packagename: "myapp"
 ```

-**Step 4:** Sit back and enjoy :D , get your build delivered to you on telegram automatically when a pull request or commit is created on master branch!
+**Step 4:** Sit back and enjoy :D, get your build delivered to you on telegram automatically when a pull request or commit is created on master branch!

 ## Upcoming Features

 - Firebase apps build
 - Custom Key Signing
 - React Native Build Support

 ## Disclaimer